Ranjan Pal

 About

 Ranjan Pal (a PhD in Computer Science) is a Research Scientist in the MIT Sloan School of Management who broadly conducts and leads research on cyber risk/resilience management through Cybersecurity at MIT Sloan (CAMS) using the interplay of computer science and decision science.
-He is also currently an invited member of the systems cyber-resilience working group (WG) at the World Economic Forum.
-Ranjan's research interfaces the managerial aspects of cyber risk/resilience management with its strategic, operational, and technical aspects.
+He is also currently an invited member of the systems cyber-resilience working group (WG) at the World Economic Forum contributing his expert insights on solving the most important societal challenges on cyber resilience.

-Ranjan has published around 75 research articles in premier academic and global media outlets that include ACM/IEEE/AIS/Elsevier venues and Forbes, The Financial Times, The Economic Times, The Financial Express, and The Times of India.
+Ranjan has published/contributed to nearly 90 research articles in premier academic, policy, and global business outlets that include ACM/IEEE/AIS/Elsevier journal and conference proceedings, World Economic Forum reports, Forbes, The Financial Times, The Economic Times, The Financial Express, The Financial Times, Re-InAsia, and The Times of India.
 Simply put, much of Ranjan's cyber-risk management research can be viewed as 'Wall Street' stuff of the cyber world.
+He has also given around 40 visiting talks on his research throughout the globe.

-Prior to joining MIT, Ranjan was on the faculty of the University of Michigan, was a visiting postdoctoral fellow at the University of Cambridge, held invited summer research/faculty positions at Princeton University, Indian School of Business, Tsinghua University, University of Michigan, Indian Institute of Management (Ahmedabad/Calcutta), and Indian Institute of Technology Delhi.
-He was a PhD student at USC.
+Prior to joining MIT, Ranjan was on the faculty of the University of Michigan, was a visiting postdoctoral fellow at the University of Cambridge, held invited summer research/faculty positions at Princeton University, Indian School of Business, Tsinghua University, University of Michigan, Indian Institute of Management Ahmedabad, Indian Institute of Management Calcutta, and Indian Institute of Technology Delhi.
+He was a PhD student at the University of Southern California.
+Ranjan is an associate editor of the ACM Transactions on Management Information Systems and has consulted for the cyber assurance industry in the USA.